-We are here to help you!
+We're here to help you (safely)!

 To our valued clients,

-- After each consultation, the consultation room and equipment is cleaned with disinfectant
+- After each consultation, the consultation room and equipment is cleaned with disinfectant.

-- A strict wellness policy, employees must stay home if they are showing any signs of illness
+- A strict wellness policy, employees must stay home if they are showing any signs of illness.

 - We are not shaking hands, give us a wave instead!